ykteh93/TensorFlow_Beginner/README.md

 <dl>
   <dt> 1.
 With TensorFlow implementation:</dt>
-  <dd> This is similar to the tutorial provided at the official website of TensorFlow</dd>
+  <dd> This is similar to the tutorial provided at the official website of TensorFlow.</dd>

    <dt> 2.
 Without Tensorflow implementation:</dt>
-  <dd> This is the exact equivalent but with using only numpy</dd>
+  <dd> This is the exact equivalent but using only numpy to understand the chain-rule derivative in backward propagation.</dd>
 </dl>

-1. With TensorFlow implementation:

-  * This is similar to the tutorial provided at the official website of TensorFlow

-2. Without Tensorflow implementation:

-  * This is the exact equivalent but with using only numpy

 The required library: